OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Security-Guild-vs-Security-Champions.md

 OWASP [definition](https://www.owasp.org/index.php/Security_Champions) of security champions:

-Security Champions are a key element of an AppSec team, since they create an cross-functional team focused on Application Security
+Security Champions are a key element of an AppSec team, since they create a cross-functional team focused on Application Security.

-What is an Security Champion?
+What is a Security Champion?

-Security Champions are active members of a team that may help to make decisions about when to engage the Security Team Act as the "voice" of security for the given product or team Assist in the triage of security bugs for their team or area
+- Security Champions are active members of a team that may help to make decisions about when to engage the Security Team
+- Act as the "voice" of security for the given product or team
+- Assist in the triage of security bugs for their team or area

 What do they do?